Attacks on US bases during the Middle Eastern crisis (2023–present): Developments

 On 30 January 2024, Kata'ib Hezbollah announced the suspension of all its military operations against US forces in the region after the Tower 22 drone attack which killed 3 US soldiers and injured 47 others.
 They announced this decision was taken out of preventing "embarrassment" of the Iraqi government which has called for all resistance parties to de-escalate the situation.

 On 1 April 2024, Abu Ali al-Askari, security chief of Kata'ib Hezbollah based in Iraq, said the organisation was prepared to arm "Islamic Resistance" in Jordan and is ready to provide "12,000 fighters with light and medium weapons, anti-armor launchers, tactical missiles, millions of rounds of ammunition, and tons of explosives" to "defend the Palestinians and avenge the honour of Muslims."
 On the same day, al-Tanf garrison in Syria was attacked by a one-way attack drone which was intercepted.

-On 19 June 2025, Kata'ib Hezbollah leader Abu Ali al-Askari vowed to attack U.S. bases if the United States entered the Iran–Israel war in support of Israel, stating "should the United States enter into this war, the deranged Trump shall forfeit all the trillions he dreams of seizing from this region.
+On 19 June 2025, Kata'ib Hezbollah leader Abu Ali al-Askari vowed to attack U.S. bases if the United States entered the Twelve-Day War in support of Israel, stating "should the United States enter into this war, the deranged Trump shall forfeit all the trillions he dreams of seizing from this region.
 Operational plans have been established for that purpose."

+On 15 April 2026, the Financial Times reported that during the 2026 Iran War, Iran used a Chinese satellite to observe US military bases and guide strikes.